Mahātria Rā would often say, “If you define, you confine.”

 This situation raised the question within him on the significance of the education system if it does not teach a man how to handle failures.

-Over some time, he realized that for every problem, there is a solution that lies in the spiritual evolution of human being.
+Over some time, he realized that for every problem, there is a solution that lies in the spiritual evolution of human beings.
 To solve them, everyone should pursue a path of holistic abundance.

 And this path is called infinitheism.